Activists protest over Japanese lawmaker's skepticism of sex crime victims

 "It is not the case that victims are unable to speak out, but our society has been unwilling to listen to them," they said.

 The LDP issued Sugita a verbal warning with no penalties five days after the Sept.
-25 party meeting at which she questioned the veracity of statements by sexual violence survivors.
+25 party meeting at which she questioned the veracity of statements by sexual violence victims.

 Having initially denied making the comment in question, Sugita wrote an ostensible apology on her blog on Oct.
 1.